• Integrations

 Is Coinpass regulated in the UK?

 Yes, in the specific sense that matters here.
-Coinpass Limited is on the FCA's cryptoasset register under firm reference number 921481, having registered in September 2021, and it is now part of the OANDA group, a broker regulated across several jurisdictions for its wider trading business.
+The legal entity, formerly Coinpass Limited and now OANDA Coinpass Limited, still trades as Coinpass and is on the FCA's cryptoasset register under firm reference number 921481, which is unchanged, having registered in September 2021.
+It is part of the OANDA group, a broker regulated across several jurisdictions for its wider trading business, which also launched OANDA Crypto as a separate retail brand in February 2024.
 Being on the FCA register means Coinpass met the FCA's anti-money-laundering standards for cryptoasset firms.
 It does not make crypto a regulated investment, and it does not bring your holdings under the Financial Services Compensation Scheme, so if the value of your crypto falls, that is your risk.
 What FCA registration does tell you is that this is a firm operating openly and by the rules, which is the same reason your activity on it is not hidden from HMRC.

 How are Coinpass trades taxed in the UK?